-Sociopath Meaning: Exploring Terminology In Psychology
+Sociopath Meaning: Exploring Mental Health Conditions

 In general, psychological terminology has evolved over the decades as research further investigates various mental illnesses and mental health challenges.
 A term commonly discussed in modern psychology is the word “sociopath,” which has come to be associated with several connotations and stereotypes.
 Understanding sociopathy and updated psychological terms, like antisocial personality disorder (ASPD), can be a step toward reducing stigma and finding support.

-What does “sociopath” mean in psychology?
+Sociopath meaning: What does “sociopath” mean in psychology?

 In psychology, the term “sociopath” was introduced in the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-I) with the “sociopathic personality disturbance” diagnostic label.